Are you looking into shareholder rights and remedies? When shareholder disputes arise, mistreated shareholders may have a right to a remedy.

 The Test for Oppression

-The question of whether corporate conduct qualifies as oppression is based on assessing the reasonable expectations of the complainant within the context of the existing relationship between the parties.
+Whether corporate conduct qualifies as oppression is based on assessing the reasonable expectations of the complainant within the context of the existing relationship between the parties.

 To assert a claim for oppression, a complainant must establish